- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 Adjust as you go to keep your DAM working for you.

-When doing this review, think about any new teams or partners that are accessing your assets, or any new types of creative collateral your teams are using.
-Is everything still organized in the best way?
+When doing this review, consider any new teams or partners who access assets and new types of digital assets your teams use.
+Is everything still laid out in the best way?

-It’s easy to edit your Brandfolder library when you want to change how assets are organized or modify custom fields, but as always, our team can provide guidance when adjustments are needed.
+It’s easy to edit your Brandfolder library when you want to change the organization or modify custom fields — and you can use bulk functionality to automate edits across the entire DAM system.
+But as always, our team can provide guidance when adjustments are needed.

 Start Building Your DAM Taxonomy with Our Team

-There’s no single right way to organize your DAM.
+There’s no way to organize your DAM.
 Even though taxonomies across organizations may have some similarities, they’re customized to each organization.
-If you follow these steps, you can put together a well-built taxonomy that’s fit for your organization and end-users.
+By following these steps, you can assemble a well-built taxonomy that fits your organization and end-users.

-Brandfolder is rated one of the best digital asset management software because our platform is highly customizable and we don’t believe in the “one-size-fits-all” approach to asset storage.
-Plus, our customer experience team is consistently mentioned in reviews of Brandfolder because we provide hands-on support to make sure that everyone who signs up with us can personalize Brandfolder for their teams and workflows with ease.
+Brandfolder is rated one of the best digital asset management software because our platform is highly customizable, and we don’t believe in the “one-size-fits-all” approach to asset storage.
+Plus, our customer experience team is consistently mentioned in Brandfolder reviews because our hands-on support ensures all of the organizations that sign on with us can personalize Brandfolder for their teams and workflows.

-To learn more about building your DAM taxonomy and getting started in Brandfolder, sign up for a free demo with our team.
+To learn more about building your DAM taxonomy and getting started in Brandfolder, sign up for a free demo and consultation with our team.